 Gas Price Update: Find Lowest Price Near New Lenox

 NEW LENOX, IL — New Lenox residents are experiencing more pain at the pump with gas prices continuing to soar.
-The average price of gas in Illinois was at about $4.53 per gallon Wednesday, according to AAA.
-That's a $0.10 jump from Tuesday's prices, and a $0.60 increase from a week ago.
+The average price of gas in Illinois was at about $4.57 per gallon Monday, according to AAA.
+That's on par with Sunday's prices, but still up $0.31 increase from a week ago.

 But, if you know where to look, you can find cheaper gas prices throughout Will County.

-According to GasBuddy, the cheapest gas in Will County is selling for $4.19 at Casey's, 280 E. Main St. in Braidwood.
+According to GasBuddy, the cheapest gas in Will County is selling for $4.24 at Moshen, 24001 Lorenzo Road, Wilmington.
 Here are some other places you can save in Will County:

 As Patch reported March 6, the recent climb in pump prices primarily is attributable to the high cost of crude oil, according to AAA.
 Moderating winter weather and optimism over a possible decline in COVID-19 cases have led to an increase in gas demand.